 Erik Greene is the grandson of Sam's oldest sister, Mary.
 "Our Uncle Sam: The Sam Cooke Story From His Family's Perspective" can be ordered through www.ourunclesam.com or by calling (888) 232-4444 toll-free in the USA and Canada.
 Readers from the UK can use the ourunclesam.com website or ring 44 (0) 1865 722 113.
 Shipping is available worldwide.

 Soul-Patrol Presents: Sam Cooke - "Live at the HarlemSquare" 1963

-Soul-Patrol Presents: Sam Cooke Live at the Harlem Square Club, 1963: Soul Twist/Introduction, Feel It, Chain Gang, Cupid, It's All Right/For Sentimental Reasons, Twistin The Night Away, Somebody Have Mercy, Bring It On Home To Me, Nothing Can Change This, Having A Party
+LISTEN TO: Soul-Patrol Presents: Sam Cooke Live at the Harlem Square Club, 1963: Soul Twist/Introduction, Feel It, Chain Gang, Cupid, It's All Right/For Sentimental Reasons, Twistin The Night Away, Somebody Have Mercy, Bring It On Home To Me, Nothing Can Change This, Having A Party

 and let us know what cha think???